JoshQuaintance/JoshQuaintance/README.md

 # Hi 👋 My name is Joshua Quaintance

-I am currently studying for a Bachelor of Science degree in Computer Science.
+I have a Bachelor's of Science degree in Computer Science from Wright State University.
 I have been doing Web Development for about 3 years and have explored other aspects of computer science.
 I've recently gotten more into embedded software and a little hardware for my senior project, mainly working with Arduinos and RF Modules.
+I'm currently working as an intern at winsupply!

 ### Skills